SamOhrenberg/regulation-database/webapp/README.md

 ## How It Works

-This is a fully static web app—no traditional backend or server costs, which is pretty slick.
+This is a fully static web app—no traditional backend or server costs.

 1. When you load the page, the app hits the GitHub API to get a list of all the files in the `/transcriptions` directory.
 2. When you search for something, the app fetches the raw text content of each transcription file directly from GitHub (`file.download_url`).